 The deadly Ebola virus disease (EVD) has surfaced in the sub-region of West Africa, affecting Guinea, Liberia, Nigeria and Sierra Leone; this is the largest outbreak ever recorded.
 The aggressive virus is among those that have neither cure nor vaccine to date.
-The fatality rate is 90 percent, and usually kills within a week of exposure.
+The fatality rate is 90 percent among those who don't receive treatment.

-Since this is the first time this virus is affecting people in this part of Africa, the population is ignorant about its nature, effects, symptoms and means of prevention.
-People are therefore very much at risk, and more awareness needs to be raised.
+Since this is the first time this virus is affecting people in this part of Africa, there is a great need for awareness about its nature, effects, symptoms and means of prevention.

 PDA is monitoring reports from the Centers for Disease Control and Prevention (CDC) and other sources in the United States to determine an appropriate national response should a need arise.

-We wanted to let you know that NO PC(USA) mission co-workers are in areas where there has been an outbreak of the Ebola virus.
-(August 1, 2014)
+As of August 1, 2014, World Mission reported that no PC(USA) mission co-workers were in areas where there has been an outbreak of the Ebola virus.